 These strains are a favorites of mine as I have found them to be safe and effective.

 In recent years there has been a trend towards soil based organisms or spores.

-Soil based bacteria or soil based organisms (SBO’s) are simply the bacteria we find in the soil – also known as HSO’s (homeostatic soil organisms).
-These are not necessarily spore forming bacteria and spores are not necessarily found in the soil in their active form.
+Soil based bacteria or soil based organisms (SBO’s) are simply the bacteria we find in the soil.
+They are also known as HSO’s (homeostatic soil organisms).
+SBO’s are not necessarily spore forming bacteria and spores are not necessarily found in the soil in their active form.